CSV converter

 The most common reason to convert a bank statement to CSV is that the original bank export is missing, expired, incomplete, or unavailable.
 Historical statements often remain available as PDFs long after the native transaction CSV is gone.
 Clients also send PDFs because they are easier to download from online banking portals.
 A converter gives bookkeepers, founders, tax preparers, lenders, and finance operators a faster starting point than manual copy and paste.

-How the PDF to CSV workflow should work
+How the PDF bank statement to CSV workflow should work

 Start with the original bank-issued PDF whenever possible.
 Original PDFs often preserve cleaner text and table structure than screenshots, phone photos, or printed copies.
 Upload the statement, let the converter extract the visible transaction table, then inspect the rows before using the export.
 The review step matters because statement layouts vary by bank, country, account type, and statement age.